 Rabbi Zev and Ariela Johnson, along with their children, co-direct the Chabad Jewish Student Center at UT.
 Rabbi Zev is an alumnus of UT.
 He continued his education at the Rabbinical College of America and received Rabbinical ordination at the Mayanot Institute of Jewish Studies.
 Rabbi Zev and Ariela are living their dreams co-directing Chabad House, where they strive to fulfill UT’s motto, “What starts here, changes the world.”

-Steve Miura, Wealth Management Advisor
+Steve Miura, Wealth Management Advisor, The Miura Group

 Steve Miura is a businessman and philanthropist in Austin, TX.
 Since 1987, The Miura Group, an original (founding) member of Northwestern Mutual Private Client Group, helps “successful people gain clarity and intentionality around their financial world in order to have greater and understanding and peace about how their wealth matches the life and future they want.”
 Steve is an accredited wealth management advisor, chartered financial consultant and life underwriter, and retirement income certified professional.